 Brantford International Jazz Festival – This free festival on the second weekend of September has been entertaining locals and visitors alike for over a decade.
 From New Orleans Jazz and big band swing to urban styles of jazz, it’s the perfect way to spend your weekend.
 Bring a chair and settle into Harmony Square to enjoy the shows – and don’t forget your dancing shoes!

 Onkwehón:we Festival – At the end of June, this free festival celebrates Haudenosaunee artists as well as other Indigenous Peoples from across Turtle Island.
 You’ll have the opportunity to not only see but experience incredibly beautiful traditions that have existed for centuries.
 There are also ticketed workshops where you can learn to bead or even make your own drum.
 Visit the Woodland Cultural Centre’s website for full details.

 Brant Museum Crawl – For the month of May, numerous museums and cultural destinations within the city of Brantford offer special events and screenings as a part of Museum Month.
 This initiative was born to help provide greater awareness of the numerous museums and galleries in the city and surrounding area.
-Take a look at last year’s event schedule and it’ll give you an idea as to what’s in store for future years!
+Take a look at their Facebook page and it’ll give you an idea as to what’s in store for future years!

 Brantford Pride Week – Love is love no matter who you are and what better way to celebrate that than a week-long festival!
 Promoting anti-racist action, community care, decolonization, disability justice and intersectionality, this grassroots group of 2SLGBTQ+ people come together to celebrate inclusivity with the hopes of working towards a world where everyone can exist in it without judgement.